How to avoid scope creep

 A Change Control Process considers;

-The stakeholders should agree to the Change Control Process, including assigning responsibility for each stage.
+The stakeholders should agree to the Change Control Process, which includes assigning responsibility for each stage.

 3. Clarify